objektwerks/slick/README.md

 Warning
 -------
->Slick support for Scala 3 is still a **WIP**.
-Switch back to Scala 2.13.13 and Slick 3.4.1 if you require working Slick code. :)
+>Slick support for Scala 3 is still a **WIP**, requiring significant code changes.

+>Switch back to Scala 2.13.13 and Slick 3.4.1 if you require working Slick code.

 Test
 ----